deepthi59/Bug-Report-Classification/README.md

 ## Methodology

-The proposed system will follow a structured machine learning pipeline.
+The proposed system follows a structured machine learning pipeline for bug report classification and severity prediction.

-### Data Preprocessing
+### 1. Data Preprocessing
--The bug title and description will be combined into a single text field.
+- The **title** and **description** of each bug report are combined into a single text field.

--The text will be cleaned by lowercasing, removing punctuation, removing stop‑words, and tokenizing.
+- The text is cleaned by:
+  - Lowercasing
+  - Removing punctuation
+  - Removing stopwords
+  - Tokenizing

--These steps ensure the input is consistent and ready for feature extraction.
+- These steps ensure the input is consistent and ready for feature extraction.

-### Feature Representation
+### 2. Feature Representation

-Two different feature extraction techniques will be explored:
+Two feature extraction approaches are used:

-**TF-IDF Representation(for Traditional ML Models)**
+#### a) TF-IDF Representation (for Traditional ML Models)

--TF‑IDF will convert the cleaned text into numerical vectors.
+- Converts the cleaned text into numerical vectors using **TF-IDF**.

--These vectors will be used to train traditional models such as SVM and Logistic Regression.
+- These vectors are used to train traditional models such as:
+  - **Support Vector Machines (SVM)**
+  - **Logistic Regression**

-**Transformer-Based Embeddings(for Deep Learning Models)**
+#### b) Transformer-Based Embeddings (for Deep Learning Models)

--Pre‑trained models like BERT or DistilBERT will generate contextual embeddings from the text.
+- Uses pre-trained transformer models like **BERT** or **DistilBERT** to generate contextual embeddings from text.

--These embeddings will be used for deep learning‑based classification.
+- Embeddings are used for deep learning-based classification.

--A simple CNN (Text‑CNN) will also be trained using word embeddings for comparison.
+- A simple **Text-CNN** model is also trained on word embeddings for comparison.

 ---